Albert Davis, Ph.D.

-University College treats academic advising as one of the foundations for student achievement and as an essential element of the first-year experience.
-By insuring that first-year advisors are rigorously trained full-time faculty from every rank and academic college, University College demonstrates its commitment to a philosophy of academic advising that stresses its fundamental connections to teaching.
+University College treats academic advising as one of the foundations for student achievement and as an essential element of the first-year experience and beyond.
+By insuring that advisors are rigorously trained, University College demonstrates its commitment to a philosophy of academic advising.
 Effective academic advising also requires familiarity with college programs, degree requirements, academic and support services, and administrative policies and regulations related to academic performance.
 Advising patterns adjust to the various stages of student development, becoming more collegial over time as students mature in their academic programs and life skills.

 Relationship of Academic Advising to the University Mission

 The relationship of advising to retention is an important part of the enrollment management plan for Nicholls State University.
 A campus-wide commitment to advising is essential if Nicholls is to maintain its enrollment goals while continuing to raise admission standards.